mariamelfar/Hotel-Bookings_GTC_Project1/README.md

 Hotel Bookings Data Cleaning

-This repository contains a Jupyter Notebook focused on cleaning and preprocessing a hotel bookings dataset.
-The project demonstrates essential data wrangling techniques to prepare raw booking data for further analysis, visualization, and modeling.
+This repository contains a Jupyter Notebook focused on cleaning and preparing a hotel bookings dataset for analysis.
+The notebook walks through common data cleaning steps to transform raw data into a structured, reliable format.

-🔹 Key Features
+🔹 Main Features

-Importing and exploring hotel bookings dataset.

-Handling missing values, duplicates, and inconsistent entries.
+Handling missing values and duplicates

-Converting data types and formatting columns for consistency.
+Correcting inconsistent data entries

+Standardizing column formats and data types

-Removing outliers and irrelevant features.
+Removing irrelevant or redundant features

-Creating a clean, structured dataset ready for analysis.
+Exporting a clean dataset for analysis or modeling

-🔹 Technologies Used
+🔹 Tech Stack

-Python 🐍
+Python

-Pandas

-NumPy
+Pandas, NumPy

 Jupyter Notebook

-🔹 Use Cases
+🔹 Purpose

+The cleaned dataset can be used for:

+Exploratory data analysis (EDA)

+Visualizing booking trends

+Building predictive models (e.g., cancellations, seasonal demand)

 This project can serve as a starting point for: